Magritte Award for Best Sound

 The Magritte Award for Best Sound (French: Magritte du meilleur son) is an award presented annually by the Académie André Delvaux.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.

 The 1st Magritte Awards ceremony was held in 2011 with Benoît Biral, Valene Leroy, Julien Paschal, and Fred Pie receiving the award for their work in A Town Called Panic.
-As of the 2022 ceremony, Mathieu Cox, Corinne Dubien, Thomas Grimm-Landsberg, and David Vranken are the most recent winners in this category for their work in Playground.
+As of the 2025 ceremony, Philippe Charbonnel, Bertrand Boudaud, and Gurwal Coïc-Gallas are the most recent winners in this category for their work in Flow.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.